awesome-spark/spark-gotchas/04_dataframe_by_example.md

 ```

-It not only can provide significant performance boost but also serve as simple input validation mechanism.
+It not only can provide significant performance boost but also serves as simple an input validation mechanism.

-While initially schema may be unknown or to complex to be created manually it can be easily converted to and from JSON string and reused if needed.
+While initially schema may be unknown or to complex to be created manually, it can be easily converted to and from a JSON string and reused if needed.

 ```scala
 import org.apache.spark.sql.types.DataType